Flagler College: Newspaper

 The Gargoyle is the college's student-run newspaper.
 In 2010, it went online-only.
 At the 2012 Society of Professional Journalists' Mark of Excellence Region 3 awards, The Gargoyle took first place for best independent online publication and first places for editor Michael Newberger in online opinion writing and sports editor Mari Pothier in online sports reporting.

 Since becoming online-only, The Gargoyle has won nine Regional Mark of Excellence awards and published three more from Flagler Communication Department classes.
 Before 2010, the publication had only won two SPJ awards in its history.
 In 2007, the publication was a finalist in the Associated Collegiate Press Pacemaker Awards.

 In 2006 and 2007, there were several allegations of censorship or alteration of articles in the Gargoyle by the college administration.
 In 2006, one issue of the newspaper was removed from circulation due to an alleged error in its headlines about rising tuition.
 In April 2007, the college administration again exercised editorial control over the paper due to alleged factual errors.
 Students rallied and organized a protest against any type of censorship of the newspaper, calling for a free and independent student press.

 After September 2007, working on The Gargoyle was no longer required of communication majors.
 An advisory board and operating guidelines were set up for The Gargoyle.

 Athletics

 The Flagler athletic teams are called the Saints.
 The college is a member of the NCAA Division II ranks, primarily competing in the Peach Belt Conference (PBC) since the 2009–10 academic year.
-The Saints previously competed as an NCAA D-II Independent from 2006–07 to 2008–09; and in the Florida Sun Conference (FSC; now currently known as the Sun Conference since the 2008–09 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1990–91 to 2005–06.
+The Saints previously competed as an NCAA D-II Independent from 2006–07 to 2008–09; and in the Florida Sun Conference (FSC; currently known as the Sun Conference since the 2008–09 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1990–91 to 2005–06.

 Flagler competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, tennis and track & field (indoor); while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, track & field (indoor) and volleyball.
 There are also two spirit squad teams: cheerleading and pep band.